-Leadership (LEAD101) (3-3-0) Instructor: Ms. Angela Anthonisz.
+Leadership (LEAD101) (3-3-0) Instructor: Ms. Marina Rizzi and Ms Carlien van Blerk.
 The purpose of this course is to introduce students to the principles and practices of leadership within the context of the International Hospitality Industry.
 A secondary rationale for the course is to encourage students and future managers to reflect on leadership styles so that they are able to motivate and inspire future subordinates.
-Key areas discussed during the course include an assessment of the differences between management and leadership, the influence of leadership on organizational success and issues linked to change management, innovation and organizational culture and empowerment.
+Pre-requisite: None.
+Offered up to 2 times per academic year.